ept/blog/drafts/hashcode-unsafe.md

 title: Java's hashCode is not safe for distributed systems
 ---

-Hash functions serve many different purposes:
+As you probably know, hash functions serve many different purposes:

 1. Network and storage systems use them (in the guise of checksums) to detect accidental corruption of data.